JesseKoldewijn/Nextjs-perf-test/README.md

 > Testing application which shows the performance between SSR, ISR, Dynamic on the App Router Vs. Pages Router.

+## Why?

+In this project you can see, test and proof the performance between the Pages and App routers.
+Feel free to fork + deploy this repo yourself for personal testing and/or expanding the scope of the tests.

 ## Install

 ```sh